yash-ops22/AWS-Project1/README.md

 # Step:7
-Then we will copy the html code into var/www/html folder.
+Then we will copy the html code into the /var/www/html folder.
 <img src=" " width="400" height="400">
 <img src=" " width="400" height="400">